DC Showcase: Catwoman: Plot

 The film starts with two men pursuing a grey cat in an attempt to shoot it dead.
 The cat supposedly jumps into the river and is presumed dead.
 As the two men leave in a limousine with a crime boss called Rough Cut, Catwoman is shown under the bridge with the grey cat, which has a yellow wristband around its neck, grabbing Catwoman's interest.

 Later on, Rough Cut and his two cohorts go to a strip club.
 As a woman dances and strips, he gives her a small chunk of diamond.
 Catwoman enters the strip club and covers for the other stripper women, but this only proves to be a way for her to confront Rough Cut.
 As every single person has already fled the strip club, Catwoman and Rough Cut are left alone.
 After a short fight, he escapes before she can get him.
 Some while later, Catwoman attacks Rough Cut whilst he is driving a craned truck.
 Catwoman slips the crane hook under the truck and escapes before it crashes, the hook flying over and slicing a ship full of goods in half.
 The truck overturns and Rough Cut is killed.

 When Catwoman goes to the ship, she finds a group of trafficked girls, which is revealed to be the mysterious cargo shipment.
 Catwoman notices Holly Robinson to be one of the girls.
 As the police arrive, Selina Kyle comforts Holly, giving her the yellow wristband that belonged to Holly before she was trafficked.
 Selina also gives Holly a handful of diamonds because she is in need.
 The film ends with Catwoman jumping from one building to another as Holly watches her disappear into the night.

 Cast

+DC Showcase: Catwoman stars Eliza Dushku reprising her role as the titular character.
+Dushku previously played Catwoman in the animated film Batman: Year One.